 Cell phones are one of the most commonly owned pieces of personal technology in Ontario.
 Cell phones are everywhere.
 It’s common to see people walking down the street or eating at a restaurant with a cell phone in their hand.
 Even at home and work, cell phones are used for productivity and leisure.

 But, what happens when cell phone use becomes mixed up with driving a vehicle?
 In Ontario, the Highway Traffic Act is one of the main bodies of law regulating vehicles and how they can be driven.
 So, what does this law say about cell phone use while driving?
 Are there any exemptions?
 What are the penalties if you’re convicted?
-Could you lose your licence?
+Could you lose your license?

 These are all incredibly important questions that we’re going to answer in this week’s article.
 With over 1.3 million Highway Traffic Act offences heard by the Ontario courts each year, there’s a good chance that you or someone you know has or will be charged by the police.
 Ontario’s regional police and OPP have recently been putting on law enforcement blitzes to catch drivers who are using their cell phones while behind the wheel.
 This week’s article is a good one to share with your friends and family.
-It could help save them from getting into the trouble with the police and save their licence from suspension!
+It could help save them from getting into the trouble with the police and save their license from suspension!

 When you’re facing a serious offence like a cell phone charge, it can be a wise decision to retain a paralegal.
 Paralegals are regulated and licensed under the Law Society just as lawyers are.
 Hiring a paralegal to fight your offence at court is generally more cost effective than pleading guilty to the offence or attempting to fight it on your own.
 Paralegals know the law and the court process and are there to represent you and advocate for you at court.
 This helps avoid the many legal mistakes and missteps that can occur when defendants attempt to represent themselves at court.